niphadkarneha/gatsby-blog-neha/content/blog/GoogleDataStudio/index.md

 I've used these techniques to create a basic single page report for my [webpage](https://datastudio.google.com/s/lKdIY45K8C4).
 Google Analytics and Google Data Studio are free tools that are easily accessible.
 You can create powerful reports to help you analyze your products and support your business goals.

-In the third part of this series, I'll create a similar report using PowerBI.